Updated on 2025-08-26 GMT+08:00

 3. Download the image file from the OBS bucket.

-• The time required for creating an image depends on the ECS system disk size, network quality, and the number of concurrent tasks.
+• The time required for creating an image depends on the system disk size, network quality, and the number of concurrent tasks.

 Prerequisites